Amelia Getahun-HawkinsUNIVERSAL FUND MEMBER

 Amelia's Story

 Amelia joined Watsi on December 2nd, 2015.
-Four years ago, Amelia joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Amelia's most recent donation supported Jefferson, a 3-month-old baby boy from Haiti, to fund surgery for hydrocephalus.
+Seven years ago, Amelia joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Amelia's most recent donation supported Bunrong, a teenage boy from Cambodia, to fund a mass removal on his wrist.

 Impact